Are you terrified of earthquakes? I am.

 Using my card, on the other hand, enables me to track my spending so much more easily (I have it linked to YNAB – a budgeting tool we use).

 However, in the event of a disaster, ATMs and credit card machines may be down.
 So, there’s a possibility we may not be able to use our debit or credit cards.
-To prepare for such an event, we should keep some emergency cash on hand.
+To prepare for such an event, keeping some cash on hand is an emergency essential.
 Make sure they’re in small bills.
 I have some 20s, 10s, fives and even singles.

 Special Personal Hygiene and Health Items